 Career Services helps students seek ever-important Experiential Learning programs through participating in Cooperative Education (CoOp), interning or volunteering.
 Individual and group volunteer service programs through local, non-profit organizations add employability value while positively impacting the local community.
 Current students who register 20 or more service hours in a semester with Career Services will have their hours recorded on their transcript.

 Career Services also focuses on making Employer Connections.
 Employers are invited to interact and network with UWF students and alumni on campus through Career Fairs and Expos, Meet and Greets, and Interview Sessions.
 Hundreds of employers continually promote their full-time, part-time, internship, CoOp, and volunteer opportunities on JasonQuest, a free job posting and networking database accessible to UWF students.
-JasonQuest is accessed through a students' MyUWF account.
-For more information, visit the Career Services website at uwf.edu/career or stop by Building 19, North foyer, during regular office hours, 8 a.m. to 5 p.m.
+JasonQuest is accessed through a student's MyUWF account.
+For more information, visit the Career Services website at uwf.edu/offices/career-services/ or stop by Building 19, North foyer, during regular office hours, 8 a.m. to 5 p.m.
 Monday – Friday.

 Cooperative Education (CoOp) allows students to gain professionally relevant work experiences that complement their academic studies.
 Through alternating or paralleling models of study and paid work experience in their intended fields, students in the Cooperative Education Program have an opportunity to professionally explore and apply principles acquired in the classroom.
 Cooperative Education is always paid, always for credit, and always a multiple semester experience.
 Cooperative Education is a partnership among employers, students, and the University focused on professional practice and vocational exploration.
 Vocational exploration confirms academic and career objectives, enhances the development of self-confidence, and develops professional skills in human relations.
 Courses assume greater meaning, employment options increase, and educational expenses are partially offset.
 The student may join an employer in industry, government, or social agencies.